 These numbers are enough to understand how essential it is for companies in the pharmaceutical sector to build an effective, coherent, and incisive social media marketing strategy.
 This strategy can combine education (as we have seen above) with a more emotional involvement and closeness to individuals, and it requires combining information, storytelling, and individual support.

 Let’s close with a significant figure: 90% of American children between 18 and 24 years old said they trust medical information acquired on social networks (getreferralmd.com).
 That’s why it is important to be ready on these channels!

 3. The importance of influencers (…even micro influencers)

 Let’s start again from a given.
 Seventy percent of millennials are somehow addressed in their purchases by so-called “influencers” (collectivebias.com).
 These are people perceived as “neighbors” and “normal”, despite their social following, which can also be very large.
 In short, they are more credible and authentic than the stars of television commercials.
 This is why the so-called “influencer marketing” is experiencing its heyday.

 An example in the Pharma sector?

 Amcal Pharmacy has collaborated with Jack Perkins, a supercar driver who has diabetes.
-The collaboration has mainly involved Instagram, and it has achieved excellent results (to learn more about this interesting case, see here).
+The collaboration has mainly involved Instagram, and it has achieved excellent results.

 Attention though: today, like stars of television and the movies, even “top influencers” are perceived as distant and insincere.
 An interesting solution, therefore, is to address many micro-influencers, who have a smaller, but often very faithful and involved amount of followers.